 - Server Name: Please specify the SQL Server instance.
 Named instance that you use while accessing Database.

 - Path: You have to specify the Integration Service catalog path.
-If you haven’t created a catalog then please refer Create SSIS Catalog article to understand the steps.
+If you haven’t created a catalog then please refer Create Catalog article to understand the steps.

 Here, we are selecting the named instance PRASAD.